dlannan/defold-wfc/README.md

 Features:

+- MIT license for project and source code.
+Sample pngs - licensing info below in credits section (from mxgmn githu).
 - Most of the parameters for running both models.
 Overlapped Model (single texture source) and Simple Tiled Model (folder + data.xml + source tiles)
 - All samples in sample.xml are in a drop down that can be selected and then "Run Sample" executes them.
 Generally they output 1 or more png files to the output folder.
 - While executing the Run Sample button will remain red.
 Some samples can run for a long time if the parameters result in more complex operations.